mukherjeerajdeep/docker_3_apps-developing-core-principles/03/demos/using-the-builder-pattern/Readme.md

    Either create a new Dockerfile (or alter the original Dockerfile), whose purpose is just to serve 'micro'.
 Choose a suitable (small) base image, and be sure to copy the binary created by the builder container into the image from the build context.
-The ENTRYPOINT instruction should specify the path to the binary.
+The `ENTRYPOINT` instruction should specify the path to the binary.

 ## Build an Image from the Dockerfile

-   Use the 'docker build' command to build the image, and tag the image with an appropriate name.
+   Use the '`docker build`' command to build the image, and tag the image with an appropriate name.

 ## Test the Image